 The Service Scholars Program is an opportunity to make a difference both in the Rochester community and with the Fisher Family, while making memories that will last a lifetime.

-- Have performed a minimum of 50 hours of community service per year to their community, school, or church
+- Have performed a total of 100 hours of community service throughout the four years of high school in their community, school, or church

 - Be high school seniors planning to attend Fisher in the following fall semester

 Regular admission standards typically include a high school GPA of B/B+ and a total SAT score (math and evidence-based reading and writing) of 1080 or higher.